 Our MissionOur mission is to ignite the spark of artistic creativity in African children, help them foster a love and respect for animals and empower them to change the future of African wildlife.
 One of our early donors said," Each spark of creativity adds to the collective light of the world".
 It's our goal to ignite that creative spark in a place where the twilight of survival has been the only light these children have known.

 One of the scarcest commodities in Africa today is education.
 Teachers are few and teaching materials are lacking.
 Although some of the oldest art in existence is found in the caves of Africa, African children have very little exposure to creativity and arts.
-Through our programs, hundreds of children receive the art supplies, guidance and exposure to art they need to learn the value of art and the significance it can play in their lives.
+Through our programs, hundreds of children receive the art supplies, guidance and exposure to art they need to learn the value of creativity and the significance it can play in their lives.

 By involving thousands of African children in our Animal Protector campaign, we can help stop wildlife poaching in the future.
 Africans who learn as children the value of animals to their own heritage and future will be much more likely to join and support wildlife park managers and government efforts to report and stop poachers and the killing of their wildlife.

 Along with showing children how art can enrich their lives, the art these children create can be used to make and sell notecards and other items to raise funds for the program and scholarships.
 We are creating more outlets for these cards and, through them, generate more support and interest for our groundbreaking programs.
 Our scholarships help create the future artists and leaders of African wildlife conservation.

 Our Computers for Kids campaign is opening doors to the vast educational resources of the worldwide web.
 The program donates refurbished laptop computers and facilitates Internet connectivity to primitive, rural schools.
 We hope to connect African students to American artists and students so both groups can learn from each other and better understand their relationship with the planet's wildlife.